kushal-kamra/wallet-backend/README.md

 }
 ```

 Requested balance can be decimal up to 4 precision points.
-E.g. 20.5612
+E.g. 20.5612.

+*Balance should be positive for setup to be successfull*

 Response:

 Status 200 OK

 ```json
 {